-The Supreme Court of Canada has articulated that an evaluation as to the best interests of the children requires the courts to give consideration to the relevant circumstances.
+The Supreme Court of Canada has articulated that evaluation as to the best interests of the children requires the courts to give consideration to the relevant circumstances.
 This includes the child’s needs and the ability of the parents to take care of them.
 In Ontario, the Children’s Law Reform Act applies.
-It states that in giving consideration to the child’s best interests, the court will “consider the child’s needs and circumstances, including:
+Further, it states that in giving consideration to the child’s best interests, the court will “consider the child’s needs and circumstances, including:

 - the love, affection and emotional ties between the child and, each person, including a parent or grandparent, entitled to or claiming custody of or access to the child other members of the child’s family who reside with the child; and persons involved in the child’s care and upbringing;

 - the child’s views and preferences, if they can reasonably be ascertained;

 - the length of time the child has lived in a stable home environment;

 - the ability and willingness of each person applying for custody of the child to provide the child with guidance and education.
 Further, to provide the necessaries of life and any special needs of the child;

 Other things the family judge might consider are:

 - the plan proposed by each person applying for custody of or access to the child for the child’s care and upbringing;